-In contrast to patch-clamp recordings, single cell force measurements enable analysis of cellular contractions of intact myocytes without affecting their intracellular milieu.
+In contrast to patch-clamp recordings, single-cell force measurements enable analysis of cellular contractions of intact myocytes without affecting their intracellular milieu.
 Secondary effects on ion concentrations (e.g., Ca2+) can be indirectly assessed by determining generated force amplitude and dynamics (e.g., maximum velocity of contraction and relaxation; here not analyzed).
 Force measurements with the carbon fiber technique have an advantage over freely contracting cells as they provide direct information on passive and active forces in pre-loaded cells (i.e., in conditions that are more similar to the in situ or in vivo settings).
 Mechanical preloading is especially important when analyzing cellular contractility, as stretch affects force production and relaxation26,27.

-Optogenetic approaches allow for spatiotemporally precise manipulation of the cellular membrane potential, both in single cardiomyocytes and intact cardiac tissue.
+Optogenetic approaches allow for spatiotemporally precise manipulation of the cellular membrane potential, both in single CM and intact cardiac tissue.
 Classically, ChR2, a light-gated cation non-selective channel, has been used for depolarization of the membrane potential, whereas light-driven proton and/or chloride pumps were used for membrane hyperpolarization.
 Both groups of optogenetic actuators require high expression levels, as ChR2 is characterized by an intrinsically low single-channel conductance and light-driven pumps maximally transport one ion per absorbed photon28.
-Furthermore, prolonged activation of ChR2 in cardiomyocytes may lead to Na+ and/or Ca2+ overload, and light-driven pumps may change trans-sarcolemmal H+ or Cl- gradients29,30.
-In search for alternative tools for optogenetic control of cardiomyocyte activity, we recently tested the natural anion channelrhodopsin GtACR1, characterized by a superior single-channel conductance and higher light sensitivity compared to cation ChR such as ChR2.
+Furthermore, prolonged activation of ChR2 in CM may lead to Na+ and/or Ca2+ overload, and light-driven pumps may change trans-sarcolemmal H+ or Cl- gradients29,30.
+In search for alternative tools for optogenetic control of CM activity, we recently tested the natural anion channelrhodopsin GtACR1, characterized by a superior single-channel conductance and higher light sensitivity compared to cation ChR such as ChR2.
 We found that GtACR1 activation depolarizes CM and can be used for optical pacing and inhibition, depending on the light pulse timing and duration.
 An additional advantage of using ACR instead of cation ChR might be the more negative reversal potential of Cl- compared to Na+, reducing artificially introduced ion currents.
-As we have previously shown, optical pacing with GtACR1 may lead to action potential prolongation as a result of the slow component of GtACR1 channel closure, which could be overcome by using faster GtACR1 mutants19.
-However, action potential prolongation is much less pronounced when using a lower, more physiological intracellular Cl- concentration (see Figure 6).
+As we have previously shown, optical pacing with GtACR1 may lead to AP prolongation as a result of the slow component of GtACR1 channel closure, which could be overcome by using faster GtACR1 mutants19.
+However, AP prolongation is much less pronounced when using a lower, more physiological intracellular Cl- concentration (see Figure 6).
 Moreover, GtACR1-mediated inhibition by prolonged illumination results in profound membrane depolarization, which again could activate secondary Na+ and Ca2+ influx, thereby altering the activity of voltage-gated channels.
 In our measurements, we find that AP and contraction parameters recover to baseline within 40 s after a light-induced inhibition for 1 min (see Kopton et al. 2018, Figure 6, Figure 7).
 Light-gated K+ channels offer a potent alternative for silencing CM without affecting the CM resting membrane potential31.

 In future we would like to quantitatively compare different optogenetic tools for their potential to inhibit cardiac activity.
 To this end, we test a variety of light-gated ion channels including ACR, ChR2 and red-shifted ChR variants32, as well as hyperpolarizing actuators such as halorhodopsin or the light gated adenylyl cyclase bPAC in combination with the potassium channel SthK (PAC-K)31.